Friday, 18 November 2011

 Newly demobbed soldier Stanley Windrush (Ian Carmichael) takes a job in his uncle's factory where, being upper class, he shows how lazy the other workers are by doing twice as much work as anyone else.

-This prompts Trade Union leader Fred Kite (Peter Sellars) to call an all out strike.
+This prompts trade union leader Fred Kite (Peter Sellars) to call an all out strike.
 When Kite evicts Windrush from his house for being a scab Kite's wife leaves too, leaving this working class hero unable to feed or cloth himself.

-So a real hatchet job on the workers then, redeemed by being a very funny and not entirely unrealistic portrayal of industrial relations at the time.
+So a real hatchet job on the workers then, redeemed only by being a very funny and not entirely unrealistic portrayal of industrial relations at the time.

 2. The Life of Brian (1979)